Notes on the Modern Meta (Early 2026)

 Sideboard Plan

-- Land hate: Obsidian Charmaw, Blood Moon, Molten Rain, Field of Ruin, White Orchid Phantom are all strong.
+- Land hate: Obsidian Charmaw, Blood Moon, Harbinger of the Seas, Molten Rain, Field of Ruin, White Orchid Phantom are all strong.

 - Big spell bounce: Reprieve, Sink into Stupor